 What do volunteers do at The Greater Boston Food Bank?

-A: We are currently focusing on critical, high need projects like our CSFP and Brown Bag boxes for seniors.
+A: We are currently focusing on critical, high need projects like our Family Meal Boxes.
 Volunteers will help pack these boxes and assist with food sorting projects like fresh bread, produce, and retail meat.

 Can I come as an individual?

 A: Absolutely!
 We welcome individual volunteers.
 All volunteers must register online at least 24 hours in advance of your desired shift.
 We are not able to accommodate walk-in volunteers.
 Please click here for our online application

 What is the maximum group size?

 A: At this time we are limiting volunteer shifts to 15 individuals.